MaginnGroup/mosdef_cassandra/docs/source/getting_started/quickstart.rst

     Each item in the ``species_list`` must be a ``parmed.Structure`` object with the associated forcefield parameters.
-For example, ``species_list = [methane]`` would not work because the ``mbuild.Compound`` object does not contain any forcefield parameters.
+For example, ``species_list = [methane]`` would not work because the ``mbuild.Compound`` object does not contain forcefield parameters.

 Now we create a ``Moves`` object.
 This object contains all selections related to the ``# Move_Probabilities`` section of the Cassandra input file.
-In addition to the probability of performing different types of MC moves, the ``Moves`` object also contains the maximum move sizes (e.g., maximum translation distance), whether each species is insertable, and so on.
-To create the moves object, we must specify the ensemble we wish to perform our MC simulation in and the ``species_list``.
+In addition to the probability of performing different types of MC moves, the ``Moves`` object also contains the maximum move sizes (e.g., maximum translation distance), whether each species is insertable, and more.
+To create the moves object, we specify the ensemble in which we wish to perform the MC simulation and provide the ``species_list``.

 .. code-block:: python

     ensemble = 'nvt'
     moves = mc.Moves(ensemble, species_list)

 Some attributes of the moves object can be edited after it is created.
 This allows complete control over all the move-related selections in Cassandra.
+To view the current selections in the moves object, use the ``moves.print()`` command.

 The only remaining step is to run the simulation.
 The ``mc.run`` function requires five arguments: the ``System`` object, the ``Moves`` object, a selection of